chipsalliance/firrtl-spec/spec.md

 ; ...
 ```

-Optionally, for the purposes of circuit initialization, a register can be
-declared with a reset signal and value.
-In the following example,
+A register may be declared with a reset signal and value.
+The register's value
-`myreg`{.firrtl} is assigned the value `myinit`{.firrtl} when the signal
+is updated with the reset value when the reset is asserted.
+The reset signal
+must be a `Reset`{.firrtl}, `UInt<1>`{.firrtl}, or `AsyncReset`{.firrtl}, and
+the type of initialization value must be equivalent to the declared type of the
+register (see [@sec:type-equivalence] for details).
+The behavior of the
+register depends on the type of the reset signal.  `AsyncReset`.{firrtl} will
+immediately change the value of the register.  `UInt<1> will not change
+the value of the register until the next positive edge of the clock signal (see
+[@sec:reset-type]).  `Reset`.{firrtl} is an abstract reset whose behavior
+depends on reset inference.
+In the following example, `myreg`{.firrtl} is
-`myreset`{.firrtl} is high.
+assigned the value `myinit`{.firrtl} when the signal `myreset`{.firrtl} is high.

 ``` firrtl
 wire myclock: Clock